bradford-hamilton/Ruby-On-Quails/guides/source/getting_started.md

 end
 ```

-Here's what's going on: every Rails model can be initialized with its
+Here's what's going on: every Quails model can be initialized with its
 respective attributes, which are automatically mapped to the respective
 database columns.
 In the first line we do just that (remember that
 `params[:article]` contains the attributes we're interested in).
 Then,